 The President will organise an oral hearing during which the parties and the Prosecutor will be heard.
-This hearing will take place within two months following the submission of the written observations.
+This hearing will take place within two months, but no earlier than one month, following the submission of the written observations.
 Following the hearing, the Competition College is required to issue a decision within one month.